DANCE-Lab/DANCE-Wiki/docs/Lab_Basics/lab_basics.md

 ## Printing at the ICD

-Linked are detailed instructions for connecting your [Mac](https://docs.google.com/document/d/1dsdfyPK1YA4KCkBRHHrxRPKAqvNUyCYYhEb6cGLyQyw/edit) or[PC](https://docs.google.com/document/d/1o_kF9wonOXbuBM3NgAOoSXA1NDhr7oWex7hkOkBLvec/edit) to Campbell Hall printers.
+Linked are detailed instructions for connecting your [Mac](https://docs.google.com/document/d/1dsdfyPK1YA4KCkBRHHrxRPKAqvNUyCYYhEb6cGLyQyw/edit) or [PC](https://docs.google.com/document/d/1o_kF9wonOXbuBM3NgAOoSXA1NDhr7oWex7hkOkBLvec/edit) to Campbell Hall printers.
 Please contact the lab manager with additional quesitons or to gain access.